qmk/qmk_firmware/docs/feature_auto_shift.md

 ### AUTO_SHIFT_TIMEOUT (value in ms)

 This controls how long you have to hold a key before you get the shifted state.
 Obviously, this is different for everyone.
-For the common person a setting of 135 to 150 works great but one should start with a value of at least 175, which is the  default value.
+For the common person, a setting of 135 to 150 works great.
+However, one should start with a value of at least 175, which is the default value.
 Then work down from there.
-The idea is to have as short of a time required to get the shifted state without having false positives.
+The idea is to have the shortest time required to get the shifted state without having false positives.

 Play with this value until things are perfect.
 Many find that all will work well at a given value, but one or two keys will still emit the shifted state on